 In 1999, with $200,000 in capital, Hirani and John McEvoy founded Creditex, an electronic brokerage for credit-default swaps that helped create the auctions that set values for corporate bonds in default.
 They sold it in 2008 to Atlanta- based Intercontinental Exchange Inc., the second-largest U.S. futures market, for $513 million.

-TrueEx applied in January to be a designated contract market, an exchange overseen by the Commodity Futures Trading (RTSIX) Commission.
+TrueEx applied in January to be a designated contract market, an exchange overseen by the Commodity Futures Trading (RTSIX:US) Commission.
 Swaps allow investors to hedge or speculate on changes in underlying assets such as interest rates, currencies or the ability of a company to repay its debt.
 The unregulated market is used by banks, institutional investors and corporations.

 If capital requirements are too high, “the product will die,” Larry Tabb, founder of financial-market research and advisory firm Tabb Group LLC, said on the panel today.
 If a reasonable amount of margin is required, he said “they’ll survive.”